An Overview of the Amex Platinum Card

 For the purpose of this exercise, I’m going to compare the Amex Platinum credit card with the American Express Gold card and the British Airways American Express Premium card.
 Both are cards that I rate highly.
 Full reviews can be found here – Amex Gold Review / BA Amex Premium Review.

 Now you’ll earn significantly more points with the Amex Platinum Rewards card than both comparison cards, and at 1p per Avios this difference is worth between £50 and £100.
-The difference is even greater if you use this referral link to boost the sign-up bonus from 30,000 to 35,000 points.
+The difference is even greater if you use this referral link and scrolling down to the correct card to boost the sign-up bonus from 30,000 to 35,000 points.
 That said, the American Express Gold card (full review here) is free for the first year and a ‘mere’ £140 pa thereafter (although I wouldn’t recommend paying for the card).
 With the Amex Gold card you’ll also receive 2 free lounge passes.
 Great if you rarely fly, however as seen earlier, the 2 passes of the Platinum American Express can be huge if you’re travelling with a large family.

 Now the BA Amex Premium card has one very important benefit and that’s the 2-4-1 voucher.
 I recently used this to redeem two First-Class flights to Sao Paulo, saving me somewhere in the region of 140,000 Avios.
 At 1p per Avios, that’s a staggering saving of £1,400 which in my mind put this card way ahead of the American Express Platinum card for couples who already have a significant number of Avios points to use.
 You can read my full review of the BA Premium Card here or alternatively bookmark our guide to obtaining a free First-Class flight for you and a companion – found here.